jneem/jekyll-now/_posts/tikz/merge.md

 c3 d4
 ```

-No merge tool would ever do that, of course, but it's still a valid
+No sane merge tool would ever do that, of course, but it's still a valid
 merge according to our rule in the last section.
 Clearly, we'll have
-to tighten up the rules.
+to tighten up the rules to exclude this case.

 ## A serious example